Futura-Py/Notes/docs/README.md

 ### Supported systems:

-txt2 is currently windows 11 only. sorry :(
+txt2 is currently windows 11 only.
+But running the program from the source code should work on other operating systems.